 5. “From Blood-on-Snow to Boys-on-Sand: Perceval’s Mirror in Michel Tournier’s The Ogre

 ” in Studies in the Novel

 6. “Calisto’s Narcissistic Visions: A Reexamination of Melibea’s ‘Ojos Verdes

 ” in eHumanista: Journal of Medieval and Early Modern Iberian Studies

 21 (2012): 390-409.

 Projects1.
 Narcissism in Medieval and Early-Modern Spanish Literature: Testimonies of Love: a book-length project that explores the influence of Ovid’s myth of Narcissus in medieval and early-modern Spanish literature.
-Texts that I consider are: the “Misadventures of Narcissus” from Alfonso X el Sabio’s General History (General estoria), Juan Ruiz’s Book of Good Love (Libro de buen amor), Diego de San Pedro’s Prison of Love (Cárcel de amor), Fernando de Rojas’s Celestina, Francisco de la Cueva y Silva’s Tragedy of Narcissus (Tragedia de Narciso) and Pedro Calderón de la Barca’s Echo and Narcissus (Eco y Narciso).
+Texts that I consider are: the “Myth of Tiresias, Narcissus and Echo” from Alfonso X el Sabio’s General History (General estoria), Juan Ruiz’s Book of Good Love (Libro de buen amor), Diego de San Pedro’s Prison of Love (Cárcel de amor), Fernando de Rojas’s Celestina, Francisco de la Cueva y Silva’s Tragedy of Narcissus (Tragedia de Narciso) and Pedro Calderón de la Barca’s Echo and Narcissus (Eco y Narciso).

 2. Warfare, Trauma and Memory 1337-1648: Perspectives from Literature, History and Visual Culture: a co-edited volume (with Alexandra Onuf and Kate McGrath) that will contain essays analyzing the interrelation of warfare, trauma and memory from the 100 Years War to the 30 Years War.
 Literary, historical and art historical perspectives will be considered.